GuusKemperman/GuusKemperman.github.io/_projects/umbra-mortis.md

 name: "Umbra Mortis"
 ---

-I chose to get more experience with working in Unreal and multiplayer programming.

-This project has taught me a lot about the subtle difficulties with networking and replication.
-I've gained experience with navigating large codebases like Unreal, while working in a moderately sized team.

-- Optimising enemy navigation, created efficient local avoidance for 3D environemnts
+Umbra Mortis is a 1-3 player coop FPS shooter, where you fight hordes of zombies in the streets of Venice.

+It was amazing to get experience with Unreal's networking and multiplayer programming systems, and all the challenges that came with them.
+I was lucky enough to be able to work together in an amazing team of 22 developers, collaborating closely and achieving our goal of a succesful Steam release.

+# My Contributions

-- Created development tools, such as the objectives system, cheat menu, analytics, automated crash reports & improved logging
+- Created development tools, such as the objectives system, cheat menu, analytics, automated crash reports & improved logging.
-- Gameplay features, such as the homing bell, an AI director, spectating and the functionality behind many widgets and triggerable events in the level.
+- Gameplay features, such as the homing bell, an AI director, spectating, as well as the functionality behind many widgets and triggerable events in the level.
+- Optimising enemy navigation, created efficient local avoidance for 3D environments.
-- Bug fixing, mainly replication related issues, giving me a lot of insight into multiplayer programming and leading to an incredibly stable build on release
+- Bug fixing, mainly replication related issues, leading to an incredibly stable build on release.

 This page is still under construction, with more details about my contributions coming soon.
-In the meantime, feel free to check out our game on Steam:
+In the meantime, feel free to check out our game on Steam!

 <div style="text-align: center;">
   <iframe